Windows shell: MS-DOS Executive

 The first public demonstration of Windows, in 1983, had a simplistic shell called the Session Control Layer, which served as a constantly visible menu at the bottom of the screen.
 Clicking on Run would display a list of programs that one could launch, and clicking on Session Control would display a list of programs already running so one could switch between them.

 Windows 1.0, shipped in November 1985, introduced MS-DOS Executive, a simple file manager that differentiated between files and folders by bold type.
 It lacked support for icons, although this made the program somewhat faster than the file manager that came with Windows 3.0.
 Programs could be launched by double-clicking on them.
 Files could be filtered for executable type, or by a user-selected wildcard, and the display mode could be toggled between full and compact descriptions.
 The file date column was not Y2K compliant.

 Windows 2.0 made no significant change to MS-DOS Executive.

 Program Manager

 Windows 3.0, introduced in May 1990, shipped with a new shell called Program Manager.
 Based on Microsoft's work with OS/2 Desktop Manager, Program Manager sorted program shortcuts into groups.
-Unlike Desktop Manager, these groups were housed in a single window, in order to show off Microsoft's new Multiple Document Interface.
+Unlike Desktop Manager, these groups were housed in a single window, Microsoft's new Multiple Document Interface.

 Program Manager in Windows 3.1 introduced wrappable icon titles, along with the new Startup group, which Program Manager would check on launch and start any programs contained within.
 Program Manager was also ported to Windows NT 3.1, and was retained through Windows NT 3.51.